sriramrokkam/k8s-training/sample-app/exercise_05_ads_networkpolicies_and_certificate.md

 - Test that everything still works fine.

 Furthermore we want to restrict the egress traffic from __ads:app__ to certain pods only.
 This would be __ads:db__ and the DNS server in our cluster as well as the reviews service.
-  - The DNS server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`
+  - The DNS server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`.
+However there is an additional DNS cache on each node, which we have to allow traffic to as well ([see: node-local-dns](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/)).
   - The bulletinboard-reviews
   - The bulletinboard-ads database pod was labeled earlier by ourselves